 Is there a separate permit process for historic property?

 No. If you own historic property, you follow the same building permit process as for non-historic property.
 The historic preservation review is an extra step in the normal application procedure.
 You do not apply separately for a preservation approval.

 Design review (sometimes called historic preservation review) is a way to help you meet preservation standards when preparing plans for work on a historic property.
 Depending on the type and extent of work you propose, design review can involve consulting a staff member in the Historic Preservation Office (HPO), or making a formal submission to the Historic Preservation Review Board (HPRB).

 - Non-permit and minor permit work

 - Work requiring full staff or HPRB review

 - Full review process for property owners

 HPO approves in-kind repair and replacement, small additions, and minor alterations that are compatible with the character of the historic property or area.
 For routine items, this review occurs “over the counter” on a walk-in basis.
 For more significant changes, it may involve setting up a meeting with the HPO staff.
-Homeowners are encouraged to contact HPO when planning a project to determine what level of review will be necessary.

-When getting a permit, homeowners are encouraged to visit the Homeowner’s Center at the Department of Consumer and Regulatory Affairs.
+When getting a permit, homeowners are encouraged to visit the Homeowner’s Center at the Department of Consumer and Regulatory Affairs

 Commission of Fine Arts Review